foomo/gocontentful/README.md

 Usage of gocontentful:
   -cmakey string
     	Contentful CMA key
-  -contenttypes string
-    	[Optional] Content type IDs to parse, comma separated -environment string
-    	Contentful space environment
-  -help
-    	Print version and exit
   -spaceid string
     	Contentful space ID
+  -environment string
+    	Contentful space environment
+  -exportfile string
+        Space export file to generate the API from -contenttypes string
+    	[Optional] Content type IDs to parse, comma separated -help
+    	Print usage info and exit
   -version
     	Print version and exit

-Note: The last segment of the path/to/target/package will be used as package name
 </code></pre>
+Notes:
+- The last segment of the path/to/target/package will be used as package name
+- You need to pass gocontentful either cmakey/spaceid (and optional environment) to generate the API from a live space or exportfile to generate it from a local space export file

 ### Use case